liguorui77/liguorui77.github.io/_pages/about.md

 # About me

-I am currently an associate professor with Northeastern University, China.
+I am currently an associate professor at Northeastern University, China.
+I have received my Ph.
+D. degree in Computer Science from Beijing University of Technology, China in 2009.
+From 2015 to 2016, I worked as a visiting scholar in the Complex Networks & Security Research Lab at Virginia Tech, USA.
+I have accomplished many research grants, such as the National Natural Science Foundation of China, the Natural Science Foundation of Hebei Province, and the Natural Science Foundation of Liaoning Province, etc. I have published many peer-reviewed papers at IOTJ, TKDE, ComCom, Sensors, IJDSN, EURASIP WCN, TST, etc. I have also served as a TPC member for a series of conferences, such as WMCS, MobileCloud, ChinaCom, CWSN, NDCC, etc. I am a member of IEEE, CCF.
+My current research interests include the Internet of Things, Machine Learning, and Optimization.

-My currently research interests include Internet of Things, Machine Learning, and Optimization.
+Email: liguorui77 <at> qhd.neu.edu.cn